 What we didn’t use:

-- DVDs, ipod, and music player- I was either writhing in pain (pre-epidural) or sleeping (post-epidural) for most of my labor, so I didn’t have time for any of that.
+- DVDs, ipod, and music player- 1st baby- I was either writhing in pain (pre-epidural) or sleeping (post-epidural) for most of my labor, so I didn’t have time for any of that.
 2nd baby- same for pre-epidural and or post-epidural I was too excited to focus on anything like that, I preferred to just talk.
 But I guess it depend on you/your labor.

 - Towels- 1st baby- brought them and didn’t use them.
 2nd baby- didn’t bring them.
 Even though the hospital towels were small, I liked not having to worry about getting them stained and/or taking them home for laundry.

 - Diapers, wipes, burp cloths, and pretty much anything else that they baby needs.
 The hospital has it all.